Compare & Save on Your Property Survey Today

 Written by

-23rd Aug 2021 (Last updated on 15th May 2023) 8 minute read
+23rd Aug 2021 (Last updated on 4th Apr 2024) 9 minute read

-There are an estimated 1.45 million homes affected by Japanese knotweed in the UK.
+There are an estimated 1.4 million homes affected by Japanese knotweed in the UK.
 This is either by directly affecting the property or because it is on neighbouring land.

-1. What is Japanese knotweed?
+1. What is Japanese Knotweed?

 2. What Does it Look Like?

-3. How Much Does Japanese Knotweed Devalue a House?
+4. How Much Does Japanese Knotweed Devalue a House?

 5. Will My Property Survey Highlight Japanese Knotweed?

-8. Japanese Knotweed Removal Cost
+10. Japanese Knotweed Removal Cost

-9. What is an Insurance Backed Guarantee?
+11. What is an Insurance Backed Guarantee?

-10. Should I Buy a House with Japanese Knotweed?
+13. Should I Buy a House with Japanese Knotweed?

-13. Next Steps of Buying a House
+15. Next Steps of Buying a House

-What is Japanese knotweed?
+What is Japanese Knotweed?

-Japanese knotweed is a non-native weed that grows and spreads very quickly.
+Japanese knotweed is a non-native weed that grows and spreads quickly.
 It was initially introduced to Britain as an ornamental garden plant.

 In winter, the plant dies back to ground level.
 In early summer the stems emerge from deep underground and can reach 2 metres tall.
 Knotweed can grow 10cm a day in the summer.
 It can get into a property via small cracks in foundations and walls, drainage systems or pipes.